 Read our Case Study: Lambton High School

-If your school is interested in learning more about the Leakage in Schools Program, email email@example.com.
+If your school is interested in learning more about having a data logger installed, or using the data from an existing installation, please email email@example.com.

 Click on the graph above to enlarge.